dludemann/test/content/new-york-city-dating-photography.md

     background_color: "#090303"
     text_color: "#ffffff"
     location:
-      city: New York
+      city: New York City
-      state: City
+      state: New York
     title: Full Photoshoot In Different Settings To Capture The Best You
     description: >-
       Our approach involves capturing a multitude of photos to ensure we curate